pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 pulumi.export("containerId", stack_ref.get_output("container_id"))
 ```
+The `org` environment variable is new, as is the `stack_ref` declaration.
+That
+declaration sets up an instance of the `StackReference` class, which needs the
+fully qualified name of the stack as an input.
+Here, the `org` is the
+organization associated with your account, the `my-first-app` is the name of the
+project you've been working in, and the stack is the stack that you want to
+reference.
+If you have an individual account, the org is your account name.
+The
+export then grabs the `containerId` output from the other stack.

 Set the `org` environment variable, which is the organization associated with
-your account.
+your account:

 ```bash
 pulumi config set org spara
 ```

 Run `pulumi up`.
-You'll see the value gets exported from this stack now, too.
+You'll see the value gets exported from this stack now, too:

 ```bash
 View Live: https://app.pulumi.com/spara/use-docker-id/dev/updates/20